Venice Things to Do in 2 Days – the City of Bridges

 Must-See Places and Must-See Activities in Venice

-Venice is a lovely city – well, that seems obvious 🙂 and there are some places that you have probably seen in pictures from the world famous sights in Venice.
+Venice is a lovely city – well, that seems obvious 🙂 and there are some places that have become world-famous – it is not only the gondolas that belong to Venice – there are more great things to do in Venice.

 You actually cannot miss the Grand Canal – the main “street” in Venice, or to be more precise one of the busiest water-traffic corridor where lots of gondolas, boats etc. provide public transport with some lovely hotels, shops, and restaurants lined up.